vejou/newgek2/README.md

-for me trying to make a website
+me trying to learn how to code html